 Kindergarten Earth and Space Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) How can you get ready for a big storm?
-K-ESS3-2 Severe Weather & Preparation Weather is usually mild but it can quickly become severe.
-Weather tracking helps us know when to prepare for severe weather.
-Weather forecasting provides information about approaching storms and severe weather so that we can be prepared and stay safe.
-DCIs: ESS3.B Students obtain information through virtual observations of different types of severe weather - thunderstorms, hurricanes, tornadoes, and blizzards.
+K-ESS3-2 Severe Weather & Preparation isevere weather so that we can be brebared and Students obtain information through virtual observations of different types of severe weather - thunderstorms, hurricanes, tornadoes, and blizzards.
 They use this information to ask questions about what is needed in order to be prepared and stay safe during these different types of severe weather.
 Students explore the cause and effect relationship between weather tracking and storm preparation.
 Lesson 2 Have you ever watched a storm?
-K-ESS3-2 K-ESS2-1 Wind & Storms One of the ways to forecast weather is to pay close attention to the sky, clouds, and wind.
-You can usually tell when a thunderstorm is approaching because the sky gets darker and the wind starts to blow harder.
-You can use information about the wind to describe the weather and prepare for approaching storms.
-DCIs: ESS3.B, ESS2.D Students create a Breeze Buddy, a simple tool that allows them to observe how hard the wind is blowing.
+K-ESS3-2 K-ESS2-1 because the sky gets darker and the wind starts to blow harder.
+You can use information about the wind to describe the weather and prepare for Students create a Breeze Buddy, a simple tool that allows them to observe how hard the wind is blowing.
 They use this tool to obtain information about the wind and ask questions about other ways to forecast the weather.
 Students explore the cause and effect relationship between weather tracking and storm preparation.
 Lesson 3 How many different kinds of weather are there?
-K-ESS2-1 Weather Conditions The weather is always changing around us!
-For example, sometimes we need a coat, or an umbrella, and other days we don't.
-Weather isn't just one thing, there are different factors that affect the weather.
-When you are a weather watcher, you observe the weather around you.
-DCIs: ESS2.D Students obtain information through observations of the weather.
+V many Perent kinds Veather are Weather Conditions Weather Conditions Students obtain information through observations of the weather.
 They communicate the information by acting as a weather watcher and creating drawings of the weather conditions.
 Students observe weather patterns.
 They understand weather as a pattern in the natural world.